Content Strategy

 The tone of voice you use when writing your blog post should not only represent what your brand stands for, but also display an awareness of your target audience.
 This will influence the stylistic choices you'll have to make along the way, from your sentence structure down to your word choice.

 For instance, if your brand is about adding a fun twist to the mundane (the cute tea infusers!) and targets millennials who are knowledgeable about tea, then you might opt for a more informal but witty tone.
-You wouldn't be afraid to use tea-related jargon too, since it allows you to demonstrate your expertise, which will add to your credibility.
+You shouldn’t be afraid to use tea-related jargon too, since it allows you to demonstrate your expertise, which will add to your credibility.

-Apply a "winning" formula
+3. Apply a "winning" formula

-A well-written introduction is key because it captures your reader's attention and gets them to continue reading the blog post.
+A well-written introduction paragraph is key because it captures your reader's attention and gets them to continue reading the blog post.

 An effective conclusion, on the other hand, features a call-to-action that encourages the reader to take the next step.
 This is particularly important for ecommerce, since one of the main goals is to get readers to eventually visit your online store.